htp82/resume/README.md

 PRINCE2 Agile Practitioner Certificate in Agile Project Management, Aug 2019 [Certificate No: GR649007269HP] ITIL Foundation Certification in IT Service Management, Dec 2017 [Certificate No: GR750360939HP] SPOT Award for Automation Project, December 2013 (Syntel, Client: Moody’s)

+PERSONAL SKILLS

+Possesses a creative mindset and strong attention to detail, contributing to innovative problem-solving and defect identification.
+ Highly proficient in organizing tasks, setting priorities, and communicating test results and risks effectively across stakeholders.
+ I am skilled in risk identification, quality management, and fostering collaboration within Agile teams to ensure successful project delivery.
+ Demonstrated leadership as a QA team lead by effectively interpreting project requirements, recommending scalable solutions, and engaging in continuous learning and research to drive project success.